silversurfer63/partner-solutions/oracle-infa/query/query.md

 * Provisioned and Oracle ADB instance
 * Have loaded data into the ADW
-* Access to Informatica Intelligent Data Management Cloud (IDMC)
+* Have Access to Informatica Intelligent Data Management Cloud (IDMC)
-* Configured Informatica secure agent
+* Configured the Informatica secure agent
-* Configured Wallet and Instantclient in the secure agent
+* Configured Wallet in the secure agent

 ### Tasks in this LiveLabs
 * Task 1: Create a connection to Oracle Autonomous Database